franckalbinet/marisco/README.md

 in Monaco.

-The current Python package offers command-line utilities for encoding harvested datasets into [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/) or `.csv` formats.
-This allows users to easily convert their data into a format that is compatible with a wide range of scientific and data analysis tools.
+The current Python package offers command-line utilities for encoding MARIS harvested datasets into [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/) or `.csv` formats.
+This allows to convert **MARIS data into a format that is compatible with a wide range of scientific and data analysis tools**.

 ## Install